cutiepi-io/cutiepi-drivers/README.md

 ## Drivers for the CutiePi tablet

-This repository hosts modified drivers and device tree sources needed for the [CutiePi board](https://github.com/cutiepi-io/cutiepi-board), the open source Raspberry Pi Compute Module 3 carrier board.
+This repository hosts modified drivers and device tree sources needed for the [CutiePi board](https://github.com/cutiepi-io/cutiepi-board), the open source Raspberry Pi Compute Module 4 carrier board.

-Current release is based on Raspbian Buster and kernel 4.19.50.
+Current release is based on Raspbian Buster and kernel 5.10.0.

-### WiFi

-The CutiePi board has `RTL8723BS` module built-in, simply enable its staging kernel module (`CONFIG_RTL8723BS=M`), and re-configure `sdio` overlay to GPIO34-GPIO39 in `config.txt`:

-    dtoverlay=sdio,sdio_overclock=25,gpios_34_39,poll_once=off

-Firmware file (`rtl8723bs_nic.bin`) is provided by the `firmware-realtek` package from Raspbian.

 ### MIPI Display